tharos96/Service-List-Builder/README.md

     - volsnap

   ```
-- Pass lists.ini as an argument to main.exe to build the scripts through the commandline or by dragging and dropping the ini onto the binary.
+- Pass lists.ini as an argument to main.exe to build the scripts through the command-line or by dragging and dropping the ini onto the binary.

 - The scripts will be built in the ``build`` folder.
 [NSudo](https://github.com/M2Team/NSudo) is required to run the scripts with with "Enable All Privilages" checkbox enabled to prevent errors when writing to registry & renaming files.